anduckhmt146/anduckhmt146/README.md

  🔭 Currently, I am a student majoring in Computer Science at **HCMUT**

-🌱 I’m learning ReactJS, NodeJS, Python
+🌱 Frontend: ReactJS, Backend: NodeJS

 👨‍💻 All of my projects are available at [https://github.com/anduc146khmt](https://github.com/anduc146khmt)
 <!--